Totonicapán Uprising of 1820: Background

 Much of the colonial economy of New Spain was dependent on the exploitation of indigenous land and labor by the criollo and Spanish elite, this was especially true in colonial Guatemala where native Mayans and other indigenous people were imposed heavy tributes.
 In response to the heavy burden the natives faced, and seeking to create legitimacy for their new government, the Cadiz Constitution of 1812 was enacted by Napoleonic Spain which abolished these tributes as well as extending suffrage to all indigenous Americans living in the Spanish colonies.
 This constitution would be short lived however, and after the fall of Napoleonic Spain and reinstatement of King Ferdinand VII into power, the Cadiz Constitution would be abolished in 1814 along with all the agreements the constitution enacted.
 The constitution would be enacted again in 1820 due to mutinous efforts by the Spanish general Rafael del Riego.
 Though restored, the colonial authorities in Guatemala refused to enact it and continued to demand tribute from the indigenous.
-The Indians of Totonicápan became aware of this and refused to make any payments.
+The Indigenous People of Totonicápan became aware of this and refused to make any payments.
 This refusal would lead to further unrest in the region.